scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ### Match expressions with sub-cases [#23786](https://github.com/scala/scala3/pull/23786)

-This change adds an experimental extension to pattern matching: a `case` in a `match` can be followed by a **nested “sub-match”** introduced by the `if` keyword.
+This change adds an experimental extension to pattern matching: a `case` in a `match` can be followed by a **nested "sub-match"** introduced by the `if` keyword.
-It’s a small syntactic feature, but it improves readability in cases where you want to:
+This feature enables you to:

-* first match an “outer shape” (e.g., `Some(x)`), and then
+* first match an "outer shape" (e.g., `Some(x)`), and then
-* immediately refine the result by matching on a field derived from the outer bindings (e.g., `x.version`),
+* immediately refine the result by matching on a field derived from the outer bindings (e.g., `x.version`).
-* without introducing an extra level of indentation or a `case ... => expr match ...` block.

-If the nested pattern does not match, we still proceed to next enclosing `case`.
-This is fundamentally different than putting the sub-case within another level of nesting.
+Crucially, if the nested pattern does not match, we still proceed to the next enclosing `case`.
+This is fundamentally different than putting the sub-case within another level of nesting—in a traditional nested `match`, a failed inner case would not cause the outer match to try subsequent cases.

 ```scala
 import scala.language.experimental.subCases